-We’ve covered some great books on digital painting, but personally I think video courses are much easier.
+But for actually learning to digitally paint, I personally think video courses are so much easier.
 They offer step-by-step instructions where you can watch a professional work in real time.
 Many even have Q&A sessions or mentorships to help improve your skills faster.

 I’ve listed my top picks for the best online classes & courses to help anyone learn digital painting.
 Doesn’t matter what type of art you want to make or your current skill level.
 This list is gonna have something for everyone.

-This works on a subscription model where a monthly fee grants you access to the full library of videos + the community.
-Paintable offers a super targeted library focusing on just digital painting.
+This works on a subscription model where one monthly fee grants you full access to their library of video courses.
+Paintable offers a super targeted library focusing on just digital painting, along with different paths you can follow depending on your skill level.

 Over 150+ videos, dozens of exercise files, and monthly live workshops offer plenty to do each month.